jimm/kronut/README.md

 $
 ```

-%yping `e` and hitting return will download the name and comment of the
+Typing `e` and hitting return will download the name and comment of the
-currently selected set list slot into a Markdown file and open it using your
+currently selected set list slot into a Markdown (or Org mode) file and open
-editor.
-When you are done editing the name and comment, save your changes
+it using your editor.
+When you are done editing the name and comment, save
-and quit your editor.
-Kronut then sends what you've edited back to the same
+your changes and quit your editor.
+Kronut then sends what you've edited back
-set list slot.
+to the same set list slot and tells the Kronos to save the set list.

 You specify the editor program to run by defining the `$KRONUT_TEXT_EDITOR`,
 `$VISUAL`, or `$EDITOR` environment variables, which are tried in that